alexpaul/Graph/README.md

 * Vertex or Node - holds a value (data)
 * Directed Graph - one-way direction
 * Undirected - bi-directional
+* Weighted Graph - edge has a weight
+* Unweighed Graph - edge DOES not have weight
 * Graph implemenations: Edge list, Adjacency Matrix, Adjacency List
 * Neighbors